reduxjs/redux/docs/introduction/Examples.md

 * Normalized state
 * Reducer composition
 * State representing a tree view
-* Granual re-rendering of a large subtree
+* Granular re-rendering of a large subtree

 ## More Examples